zhiyueni/album/README.md

-# album
+# Album
-a group of albums showing pictures between friends
+A group of albums showing pictures between friends